LucasJMO/E6Plus/classes/Rogue.md

 ## Special Ability

-At 3rd and 4th level, a rogue may select one of active assault, combat focus, damage reduction, dark caster, defensive roll, dextrous trip, fast movement, fear aura, hide in plain sight, improved evasion, improved healing, improved reaction, jester's feint, mettle, moving attack, opportunist, pratfall, rapid stealth, skill mastery, slippery mind, or unshakeable.
-At 5th and 6th level he may select two special abilities from the list.
+At 3rd level, a rogue may select one of active assault, combat focus, damage reduction, dark caster, defensive roll, dextrous trip, fast movement, fear aura, greater improved healing, hide in plain sight, improved evasion, improved reaction, jester's feint, mettle, moving attack, opportunist, pratfall, rapid stealth, skill mastery, slippery mind, or unshakeable.
+Then at 4th, 5th, and 6th level he may select two special abilities from the list.

 **Active Assault**: A rogue gains the ability to take his 5-foot steps out of turn.
 If on his turn he would have been allowed to take a 5-foot step but elected not to, he may expend an immediate action any time before his next turn to take a 5-foot step.
 If he took a 5-foot step (or any other form of movement) on his previous turn, he may still expend an immediate action to take a 5-foot step, but if he does, he may not take any other forms of movement on his next turn.